gortibaldik/Eliza/README.md

 __Problems__ :

 - when an English person talks about a member of his family he says ```my family member```.
 In Slovak there isn't any such convention, so Slovak talks about ```sister```, with meaning ```my sister```.
 Therefore I've introduced the ```family script``` called after detection of any family member.
-- in Slovak we distinct 3 grammatical genders : feminine, masculine and neuter
+- in Slovak there are 3 grammatical genders : feminine, masculine and neuter
   - it means that we use different declinations of adjectives with words ( ```father```, ```brother``` ) and with words ( ```mother```, ```sister``` )

 __Approaches__ :